XpiritBV/ContainerWorkshop2018Docs/Lab6-RegistriesClusters.md

 AcrLoginServer
 ```
 Notice the AcrLoginServer name.

-From here, we will refer to both Docker Hub and Azure Container Registry as the 'registry'.
-Your registry (or organization) name is needed in a moment.

 Now that we have a registry, you should try to create working images for our application and push the images to the registry.
 First, create a `Release` build of the solution.
 Run the build to check whether it is working correctly.
 With a successful build run `docker images` and verify that you have new images that are not tagged as `:dev`.
 Output should be similar to this: